vgvassilev/clad/CONTRIBUTING.md

 ### Developer Documentation

 We have documented several useful hints that usually help when addressing issues as they come during developement time in our [developer documentation](https://clad.readthedocs.io/en/latest/user/DevelopersDocumentation.html).

+In case you are interested in seeing the big picture and are just getting started with Clang, there is a document that might interest you: [Introduction to Clang for Clad contributors](https://clad.readthedocs.io/en/latest/user/IntroductionToClangForCladContributors.html).
+It covers most of the basic concepts in Clang that Clad uses and describes the operation of the latter with examples for newcomers specifically.